SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_rf_meter_ad8318/README.md

 This example uses for measuring radio frequency power, and convert it to decibels per milliwatt value (dBm).
 This value is used to define signal strength in wires and cables at radio frequencies.

 You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like TeraTerm to receive the data from the USB.
+Note that your board uses the default baud rate of 115200.
 A screenshot of the console output is shown in the figure below.

 ![console_log](image/console_log.png)